 I thought for that second that it would be the closest encounter that I’ll ever have with that bull, but once again your old pal Vy would be wrong.
 I got to what I thought was a safe spot, hugged up against a wall somewhat away from the bull.
 I was, at that second the only one there, until a mass of people piled in front and around me.
 I initially didn’t like the fact that I was stuck there and unable to run away.

 Then the bull charge directly into the crowd.
-I was looking at the back of someone’s head trying my best not to feeleurotrip07 1486 stuck only not realizing that the bull was directly in front of me with a handful of people acting as unwilling shields.
+I was looking at the back of someone’s head trying my best not to feel stuck only not realizing that the bull was directly in front of me with a handful of people acting as unwilling shields.
 As people gasped and yelled I found an opening in the group and slid out of the way.
 Someone had been able to get the bulls attention and get it running toward the Plaza De Toro once again.
 My heart raced and I forgot about getting into the bull fighting ring (although Wes did and he received a broken toe as a souvenir, somehow a charging bull stole one of his shoes).
 Shots were fired to signify that all the bulls had entered into the arena and I was shaking from the adrenaline.
 Things were very quiet all of the sudden as everyone who was left on the road began to walk around the now open city.
 I saw one of the Aussies that I knew and we decided to walk back to the entrance of the path.
 The chemicals in my brain must have been working overtime because I felt refreshed, excited, and in complete disbelief as to what just happened.
 The run lasted maybe 5 or 6 minutes but it felt like an hour.
 The last thing I remember seeing before leaving the path was blood on the cobblestone road, being soaked up with newspaper and the ambulances parked close by.

 ** I should warn you now that there is going to be a picture that is a little graphic**